The school is divided into three areas which we call Early Years, Junior House and Senior House.

 |Summer||May 1st – 31st August|

-Minimum attendance in Lower Nursery is three mornings and in Upper Nursery is five mornings.
+Minimum attendance in both Lower Nursery and Upper Nursery is five mornings.
 Parents also have the opportunity to add an extended morning to include lunchtime, when a packed lunch should be brought in, or to stay for a full day until 3.15pm.
 Parents can amend their sessions prior to the start of each new term, up to a maximum of five full days.
 Nursery children can be accommodated from 8.00am by attending Early Birds and if you wish them to attend After School Club they are escorted from the Nursery to Junior House by members of staff where supervised care is available until 5.30pm each day.

 |Morning||8:45am – 12:00 noon|